 I was inspired to make some fabric covered cork boards after seeing some beautiful ones on Etsy.
 I gave one to my sister and I hung the other one in my studio space in the basement.
-I looked up some tutorials on other blogs, but I decided to go a slightly different route, so I thought I would write a tutorial showing you how I did it.
+I looked up some tutorials on other blogs, but I decided to go a slightly different route, so I thought I would write a tutorial showing you how to make a fabric covered bulletin board.

 You will need: